ElucidataInc/polly-docs/docs/OmixAtlas/View_Details.md

 How to View Dataset Details?
 ============================

+### View Details

+Users can "view details" of a specific dataset using two methods.

-Users can click the "view details" button on the dataset in the results page to view the details of a specific dataset.
+First, users can click on the card view and select the "view details" button on the dataset in the results page to see its details.

 ![Search Bar](../img/OmixAtlas-Images/Viewdetails.png)

+Alternatively, users can click on the table view and choose the "view details" option from the action button located on the right side of the panel.

-The top of the page features three main sections, which are described below.
+After clicking on "view details," it will take you to another page featuring three main sections, which are described below.

 ### Dataset Overview